 We believe that our disciplined investment philosophy contributes to the stability of our firm's performance.
-As of December 31, 2015, approximately 53% of our AUM was in permanent capital vehicles, which have unlimited duration and attractive total returns.
-Our results of operations, including the fair value of our AUM, are affected by a variety of factors, including conditions in the global financial markets as well as economic and political environments, particularly in the United States.
+Our results of operations, including the fair value of our AUM, are affected by a variety of factors, including conditions in the global financial markets as well as economic and political environments, particularly in the U.S.